h110m/GitHubHooks/README.md

 <br />
 <br />

-## Buy me a coffe
+## Buy me a coffee

 I spent a lot of time on this package especally on the typescript part.
-So if you want to support my work, so i can keep making such cool things, you can [buy me a coffe](https://www.paypal.me/x32Vegas)
+So if you want to support my work, so i can keep making such cool things, you can [buy me a coffee](https://www.paypal.me/x32Vegas)

 <br />